 8. Repeat steps 1-7 for articles "Pomeranians" with the "Dog" parent and articles "Burmese" and "Russian Blues" for the "Cat" parent.

 When you are finished with the "Menu Items" section, the Menu Item Manager should look very similar to the following:

-At this point, we've got the Menu and Menu Items done.
-Now we need to create the Menu Modules.
+At this point, we have our Articles and Menu Items done.
+Now we need to update the Menu Module.
 In Joomla!, the Menu Module determines three main things: a) what the menu looks like; b) where on the page it will show; and c) on which pages it will show.

 To show this as one module, follow these steps: